successfuljosh/Predictive_analytics/README.md

 # **Predictive Analysis Using LSTM**
-The long short term memory Technique Long-term memory (LSTM) is a deep learning artificial recurrent neural network (RNN) architecture
-Unlike traditional feed-forward neural networks, LSTM has feedback connections.
+The long short term memory (LSTM) is a deep learning artificial recurrent neural network (RNN) architecture Unlike traditional feed-forward neural networks, LSTM has feedback connections.
 It can handle single data points (such as pictures) as well as full data sequences (such as speech or video).

 # LSTM Model